Neighbor Power Indy

 Convened by INRC, in partnership with the City of Indianapolis, Neighbor Power Indy brings together hundreds of neighborhood residents, community leaders, business owners, nonprofits, corporate partners, government staff and elected officials from all over Indianapolis!
 Neighbor Power is FREE and lunch is included.
 You must register to attend.
-This year's theme is "Won't You Be My Neighbor?
+This year's theme was "Won't You Be My Neighbor?
 Celebrating Diverse and Inclusive Communities."

 Want to know more about Neighbor Power Indy?
 Contact us!